Get insider access

 • Demanding maintenance requirements.

-The Roborock S7 is okay for low-pile carpet.
+The Roborock S7 is a fair option for low-pile carpets.
 It does a passable job of clearing both fine and large debris, like baking soda or sand, from this surface type, though it might take an extra pass to clear all of it.
 It also has a unique carpet detection sensor that can automatically increase suction power or raise its mopping pad on this surface type.
 Unfortunately, it struggles with pet hair.
-There are also quite a few parts that need regular maintenance, and it incurs high recurring costs.
+Quite a few parts also need regular maintenance, and it incurs high recurring costs.

 Pros